inspektral/envil/README.md

 - Update the WORKSPACE *'settings.json'* to fine-tune your vscode UI adding/updating/removing your desired property
 - Use vscode Snippets
   - Create a '*snippets.code-snippets*' file inside the '.vscode' WORKSPACE folder
-  - Add any snippet you want want to use in your live-coding setup
+  - Add any snippet you want to use in your live-coding setup
   - Type the snipper prefix and hit TAB in order to insert the snippet code

 ### HYDRA